-It took a long time to finish Insecurity, my latest album and the follow-up of Security.
+It took a long time to finish Insecurity, the follow-up of Security.
 The reason behind it were issues with We Are All Ghosts, the label I’m no longer associated with – a rather sad story I don’t want to tell here.
 I will only say this: after all I released the new album by myself.

 While the Drone Trilogy consists of songs created in two similar sessions which took place in 2012, Insecurity (as well as its predecessor) features new songs as well as some which even go back to the days of The Hard Drive.